Marialdinha/Work-Day-Scheduler/README.md

 Work Day Scheduler <br /> <br />  <br />

 ## Description
-This project is calendar application that allows a user to save events for each hour of the day. <br />
+This project shows a calendar application that allows a user to save events for each hour of the day. <br />
 This modulo features Bootstrap, jQuery and Third-Party APIs<br /> <br />  <br />

 ## Screenshot